 Acid Candy Test

 Candy?
 Yes, please!
 Candy Science?
 Even better!
-Test the acid in certain candies with this engaging activity from the Science Gal.
+Test the acid in certain candies with this engaging science activity from the Science Gal.

 Scarecrow Crunch Science

-This is a great free science activity to teach science concepts like mixtures and solutions.
+This is a free science activity to teach science concepts like mixtures and solutions.
 Bonus: The kids get to eat their experiment when they are done!

-This pumpkin activity is perfect because you can use it before or after Halloween, and tie in some measurement math fun!
+This pumpkin predictions activity is perfect because you can use it before or after Halloween, and tie in some measurement math fun!
 I love that it involved estimates because so often we focus on exact answers that we forget about teaching the crucial skill of estimation, too.